Made in Berlin

 Electric vehicle were not limited to public transport in those days.
 Robert Anderson – a Scotsman from Aberdeen invented the first one.
 Rudolf Slaby designed and built a small electric car for his personal use in 1919.
 The design aroused such interest that he decided, to establish a company and begin volume production of the car, together with his companion Herrmann Beringer.
 The cars were produced in Berlin-Charlottenburg and served as a mobility alternative for disabled ex-service men from the First World War.
 Later the company Slaby-Beringer suffered heavy losses due to the Depression in the mid 1920ies and was sold to DKW that became one of the four companies forming Auto Union, that were purchased by Volkswagen Group in 1964.

-Bits and Bytes – the invention of the computer
+6. Bits & Bytes – The Invention of the Computer

 In 1935, Berliner Konrad Zuse announced his resignation from the Henschel aircraft works and focused on the construction of a fully automatic calculating machine.
 One year later, he constructed the Z1– the first program-controlled calculating machine in the world with a memory of 64 22-bit words.
 The Z1 was as big as a double bed.
 According to computer scientists, Konrad Zuse and his Z1 were about 10 years ahead of their time.
 After World War II, he produced some devices in his company, but no one back then realized the potential of computers.